qawemlilo/JavascriptPrototypeReflection/README.md

 Although it may seem to be unnecesarily extensive testing and with some repetitions, you have to hammer this in your head, specially if you come from a class based Object Oriented Programming Language.

 # What's in the .js files

+Inheritance achieved by two techniques:

+* Constructor Pattern (i.e. using a function)
+* Only Objects

+The inheritance chain is simple: there is a `Person` object thathas a `name` knows how to `sayHi()`.
+There is also a `Footballer` object, which inherits from `Person`, but it

 As of now, the repository consists of 3 main JavaScript files: